pmakahmann/FEWD-tues-jan2017Project/README.md

 The end goal is to complete the code for the calculator, include other pages for testing and calculations, and eventually create a free app for iOS and Android so that people can use the calculators and test on the go.

 This project is currently unfinished.
-The calculator code is not yet written and more pages beyond Resistance and Test 1 need to be created.Pages 3-5 are not yet existent and the links are dead.
+The calculator code for the Resistance link is not yet functional.
+Pages 3-5 are currently void of content, but the links are active and the pages are styled.

 To view the project, simply clone or download the project files and open the index.html.